Russian leader reveals China’s ‘concern’ over Ukraine

 But speaking in Uzbekistan, Mr Putin also thanked China for its “balanced position” – and said US “attempts to create a unipolar world” would fail.

-Mr Xi said China was willing to work together with Russia as “great powers”.
+Mr Xi said China was willing to work with Russia as “major countries”.

 China hasn’t endorsed Russia’s invasion but has grown trade and other ties with Moscow since it was launched.